dainst/chronontology-backend/README.md

 Get json stored for type with name :typeName and id :id. the json is retrieved from the main storage this time, not from the connected storage.

-### GET /:typeName/:elasticsearchSearchString
+### GET /:typeName/:esQueryString

-Performs a search specified by :elasticsearchSearchString over the documents of the type named :typeName.
+Performs a search specified by :esQueryString over the documents of the type named :typeName.
+Gets a json object with a top level array field named results which contains the json for the search hits.

 An example could be

 ```
 GET /period/?q=*
 ```

-Gets a json object with a top level array field named results which contains the json for the search hits.

-The elasticsearchSearchString should be a valid search string for elasticsearch and should not include the "_search?" prefix but everything after it.
+The query string gets handed over to ElasticSearch, so it should be a valid search string for elasticsearch and should **not** include the "_search" prefix but everything after it.

 ## Building and testing the application